Updated February 2023

 Every time you let yourself be dictated by fear, it reinforces itself within you, but every time you confront fear and move forward regardless of what it makes you feel, that’s when you forge your own path to making your dreams come true.

 You are limited only by your inability to control your imagination and the lack of attention you’ve given to feeling you have become the one whose dreams have come true.

 Use your incredible ability to call up at will any image you choose, or any concept you wish.
 Why call up ‘worst case’ scenarios and allow those fears to crush your dreams?

 It’s up to you to dust off your ability to focus and concentrate on the things you desire.
 Rearrange your thoughts to stay focused on the outcomes you want and pretty soon those so called ‘lucky breaks’ or the right people in the right place at the right time somehow present themselves.

-If you found this post helpful, please pass it along to your friends, family or closest colleagues…anyone you think could use some support to bring their dreams to life.
-We’re all experiencing fear but we don’t have to allow it to condemn us to an uninspired life.
+And remember, we’re all experiencing fear but we don’t have to allow it to condemn us to an uninspired life.

 Encourage one another.